Greenstand/treetracker-web-map-client/README.md

 We use [prism](https://github.com/stoplightio/prism/blob/master/docs/guides/01-mocking.md) to mock the API, it read our openAPI spec, and convert to a rest API server.

-So if we need to change the mock response, we can modify the mock example in the [spec](/doc/web-map-api.yaml) and restart the mock server.
+So if we need to change the mock response, we can modify the mock example in the [spec](/doc/web-map-api.yaml) (those API prefixed with /mock is just for mock purpose) and restart the mock server.

 ### Config